How the College works

 Special Interest Groups

-Our 15 Special Interest Groups (SIGs) lead on key issues within psychiatry and mental health, such as diversity, marginalised groups and sustainability.
-Each Special Interest Group has a Chair and an Executive Committee.
+Our SIGs lead on key issues within psychiatry and mental health, such as diversity, marginalised groups and culture.
+Each Special Interest Group has an elected Chair and Finance Officer and an informal Executive Committee.

 Devolved Councils